 Professor of New Media and Communications

 This first core course maps out a conceptual grid for the programme from a bird's eyeview .
 Topics change from year to year and can include the following:

-The second core course delves more deeply into these issues and introduces another level of study from close-up.
+The second core course delves more deeply into these and new issues and introduces another level of study from close-up.
 For instance: